-A proper diet is your ally for cancer patients undergoing treatment, although you may not always feel like eating.
-The right food can go a long way toward alleviating treatment-related symptoms such as fatigue and weight loss and will help your body bounce back once treatment is over.
+If you’re undergoing cancer treatment, a proper diet can be your ally — even though you may not always feel like eating.
+The right food can go a long way toward alleviating treatment-related symptoms such as fatigue and weight loss; it can also help your body bounce back once treatment is over.

 Unfortunately, the side effects of chemotherapy and radiation sometimes make it difficult to get excited about dining.
 In addition to leaving you weak and nauseated, these treatments tend to damage the delicate cells that line your mouth and gastrointestinal tract, altering the taste of food and making eating uncomfortable even when you are hungry.
 But changes in your food choices and eating patterns can help.

 Most treatment centers now offer nutritional counseling to help patients cope with side effects and maintain a healthy diet while undergoing chemo or radiation.
 If you haven’t already done so, ask your doctor for a nutrition referral so you can get individual guidance.
 The following will help you get started.

 Chemotherapy and radiation can leave your mouth dry and prone to sores and infection.
 You can preempt some of these problems by keeping your mouth well lubricated and taking extra care of your teeth and gums.

 - Brush your teeth with a soft toothbrush every time you eat.
 Periodic rinses with mouthwash are a good idea as well — just avoid products that contain alcohol, which will further dry your mouth.

 - Keep a water bottle with you at all times and take a sip every few minutes.